steven-exarcos/pass-documentation/developer-documentation/nihms-loader.md

 ## Next Step / Institution Configuration

 Configuring the NIHMS loader to run at an institution requires several NIH/NLM accounts to be setup.
+The first step would be to familiarize yourself with the [PACM Guide](https://www.ncbi.nlm.nih.gov/pmc/utils/pacm/static/pacm-user-guide.pdf).
+Institutions that are universities typically have an Office of Research and that is a good starting point to finding out more information how PACR roles are assigned, typically a Signing Officer at the Office of Research can perform this function.

+Once access to PACM has been established, configuring where the Data Harvester and the Data Transform-Load applications is the next step.
+Since they are Java applications they can be scheduled as cron jobs on a server or run in the cloud.
+At Johns Hopkins University these applications are run by using [AWS Batch and ECS](../welcome-guide/deployment-architecture.md#pass-deployment-architecture).

 ## Related Information